 My advertising was different and it pushed suppliers versus price and made good use of catchy slogans.
 In 1981 I left Edmonton and relocated to Vancouver where I managed a corporate agency for Atlas Travel.
 In 1983 I joined Uniglobe Travel International head office as the Director of Training & Development and later became the Vice President of Western Canada.
 It was in this role that I learned the concept of franchising and how to turn my knowledge and creative talents to help others build their travel businesses.
 In 1986 I opened TIP Travel Management Consulting and for the next seven years I consulted to, trained, assisted and worked with companies North America wide.
 In 1996 I became General Manager of a travel & tourism college.

-I have led groups, opened cruise desks, started corporate departments, sailed 11 seas and visited 40+/- countries and received the ACTA Trainer of the Year Award.
-Along with Steve Gillick, COO of CITC I helped to pioneer using tele-seminars and webinars to train agents at their desks.
+I have led groups, opened cruise desks, started corporate departments, sailed 11 seas, visited 40+/- countries and received the ACTA Trainer of the Year Award.
+Along with Steve Gillick, of Gillick's World, I helped to pioneer tele-seminars and webinars to train agents at their desks.